 Features of the Program

 Eligibility for Support:

-• Coursework: Trainees complete the Biotechnology Minor in addition to major department courseworks.
-Students will also participate in other course requirements during the traineeship include instruction in Research Ethics, Professional Development, and a Capstone Biotechnology course which offers case studies and the opportunity to work with students from different disciplines on a design project.
+- Coursework: Trainees complete the Biotechnology Minor in addition to major department courseworks.
+Students will also participate in 4 other course requirements during the traineeship including: instruction in Research Ethics, Professional Development, Rigor and Reproducibility in Research, and a Capstone Biotechnology course which offers case studies and the opportunity to work with students from different disciplines on a design project.
 A Research Ethics refresher course-offered online-is also required prior to graduation.

-• Reports: Prepare an Individual Development Plan (IDP) and Annual Progress Reports to be reviewed annually with the faculty mentor-these should be submitted to Laura Schenkman.
+- Reports: Prepare an Individual Development Plan (IDP) and Annual Progress Reports to be reviewed annually with the faculty mentor-the annual report should be submitted to Laura Schenkman.

 Financial Support and Acknowledgement:

-• Acknowledgement of Support: All articles published by trainees resulting from work supported by the training program must be acknowledged: NIH T32 GM008776.
+- Acknowledgement of Support: All articles published by trainees resulting from work supported by the training program must be acknowledged: NIH 5T32GM133366.